-For more details please refer to the Security Target [6], chapter 7.
+For more details please refer to the Security Target [6] and [8], chapter 7.

-The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.1.
-Based on these assets the TOE Security Environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is outlined in the Security Target [6], chapter 3.2, 3.3 and 3.4.
+The assets to be protected by the TOE are defined in the Security Target [6] and [8], chapter 3.1.
+Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
+This is outlined in the Security Target [6] and [8], chapter 3.2 to 3.4.

-This certification covers the following configuration of the TOE:
+This certification covers the following configuration of the TOE (for details refer to chapter 8 of this report):